Data Preparation for Large Language Model

 I -----> 40 H -----> 367 AD -----> 2885 always -----> 1464 thought -----> 1807 Jack -----> 3619 G -----> 402 is -----> 271 burn -----> 10899 rather -----> 2138 a -----> 257 cheap -----> 7026 g -----> 308

-From the above we can see how tokenization works.
-It is worth to mention that these tokenization process also capture the trailing or begining space of any tokens.
+From the above presentation, we can see how tokenization works.
+It is worth to mention that tokenization process also capture the trailing or begining space of any tokens.

 2. A Dataset and Dataloader¶

-LLM is nothing but a a next word predictor.
-If we feed LLM with [The capital of Bangladesh is ], we can hope to get [Dhaka].
+LLM is nothing but a next word predictor.
+If we feed LLM with the sentence "The capital of Bangladesh is", we can hope to get next word will be "Dhaka".
 We need to create dataset with input and target pairs.
 This approach is similar to time-series forecasting using sliding window approach.

 input ------------> target